 If your first tread steps down from the deck, you must extend the rim joist to create a solid surface below the deck rim to attach it to.
 You should attach 2x6 or 2x8 support framing under the rim flush to the bottom of the stringer.

 Install a piece of blocking below the rim joist to extend the attachment surface for your stairs stringers.

 Mark the location for each stair stringer.
 Most wood stairs use 16" on center.
-Follow manufacturer's guidelines for composite decking.
+Follow the manufacturer's guidelines for composite decking.
 Most composite decking materials require 12" or even 10" on center spacing.

 Bend your stair stringer connectors to the correct angle.
 Hold the connector under the stringer and raise the stringer to the proper height.
-Then mark the height of the connector.
+Then, mark the height of the connector.
 Repeat for each stringer attachment.
-Use 10d - 1.5" hot dipped galvanized nails.
+Use 10d - 1.5" hot-dipped galvanized nails.